 References in these Standards to the "Code" mean the Internal Revenue Code of 1986, as amended.
 "Tax Advice" has the meaning set forth in Section 4.1.
+References to "income tax returns" include both the returns of organizations exempt from income tax and the income tax returns for taxable business entities.

-1. Standards of Services Applicable to all Tax Services
+1. Standards Applicable to all Tax Services